frack113/WAG/README.md

 ## :raised_hands: Acknowledgments

-Thanks to all people who made the logo possible:
+Thanks to all the people who made the logo possible:

 - "bug-ant" icon from [Heroicons][Heroicons] [MIT][MIT]
 - "finger-print" icon from [Heroicons][Heroicons] [MIT][MIT]